theUzumaki/PokemonBattleGen1OU_predictor/README.md

 - This repository is shared for research and educational use.
 If you plan to reuse code or data, please check any attached license files or contact the maintainer.

-If you'd like, I can also:
-- run the feature-correlation script on a small subset and show the outputs,
-- or open `src/feature_correlation.py` and propose improvements to the extraction process.